CyberSecurityUP/C2Matrix-Automation/README.md

 ## What is project?

-The project is based on the C2 Matrix by Jorge Jorge Orchilles, Bryson Bort and Adam Mashinchi, which is a sensational project that helps you pinpoint the best C2 for your needs.
+The project is based on the C2 Matrix, hich is a sensational project that helps you pinpoint the best C2 for your needs.

 https://www.thec2matrix.com/about